Coronavirus (COVID-19): What Do I Do If I Feel Sick?

 - Report to a designated medical care facility for evaluation and treatment.
 It’s best to go alone to your appointment.
 Do not bring children or other family members unless you need assistance.

-- Go to a clinic or emergency department if you have more severe symptoms, such as higher fever and severe shortness of breath.
+- Go to a clinic or emergency department if you have more severe symptoms, such as shortness of breath.

 Coronavirus Self-Checker and COVID-19 Vaccine FAQ